singh96aman/GSoC-application-baler/README.md

 At this point, you have a working Linux environment and you can follow the next section for the Linux setup

 ## Setup (Linux/Mac or Windows Subsystem for Linux)
-For some Linux users, disable the KDE keyring
+For some Linux users (Ubuntu), disable the KDE keyring
 ```console
 export PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring
 ```